Play is an antidote for depression

 Can you put a play date on the calendar this week?
 Decide on an

 activity and honour it as top priority.
-Ideally, it will involve others in the
+Ideally, it will involve

 family.
-Perhaps it will be a picnic on the weekend, simply making a
+Perhaps it will be a picnic on the weekend, simply

-game out of the veggie prep or spending an hour playing games with
+game out of the veggie prep or spending an hour playing games

 the family.
 Whatever it is, it will be time well spent!